reactive-graph/reactive-graph/book/src/About.md

 * Benefit from the semantics of highly connected, intuitive data
 * Properties can store not only certain primitive data but complete documents

-### What type of graph does Inexor implement?
+### What type of graph does Reactive Graph implement?

-Internally, Inexor is an in-memory graph database with the following characteristics:
+Internally, **Reactive Graph** is an in-memory graph database with the following characteristics:

 | Characteristics | Description                                                                                                                  |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------|